 Woodlawn Cemetery

-Woodlawn Cemetery was formed in the 1920s when the city purchased approximately 260 acres from the Pantiland family.
-This cemetery sits between Kalamazoo Avenue and Alger Street SE and is divided east and west between Protestant and Catholic burials, respectively.
-The early markers in this cemetery are modest because in 1921, the city adopted a set of rules that limited the installation of large and ornate memorials.
-The new rules of the lawn cemetery would keep all grave markers uniform in size, height, and shape, which would preserve the grounds’ landscaped curves.
+Woodlawn Cemetery was established in the 1920s when the city purchased approximately 260 acres from the Pantlind family.
+This cemetery sits between Kalamazoo Avenue and Alger Street SE, and is divided east and west between Protestant and Catholic burials.
+The early markers in this cemetery are modest because the city adopted a set of rules in 1921 that limited the installation of large and ornate memorials.
+The new rules would keep all grave markers uniform in size, height and shape to preserve the grounds’ landscaped curves.
 Many of the markers are made of granite.
-While this humble burial site reflects modest style, there are a few exceptions.
-There are only two masoleua in Woodland Cemetery.
-One of them belongs to the William Alden Smith, a newspaper publisher and U.S. senator.
-Its burial chamber shows off the Greek Revival style.

-“Cemeteries are a wonderful place to visit to learn about culture and history, as well as pay respect to loved ones,” said Gina Bivins, President of the Grand Rapids Historical Society.
+“Cemeteries are a wonderful place to visit to learn about culture and history, as well as pay respect to loved ones,” says Gina Bivins, President of the Grand Rapids Historical Society.
+“I see many people from the neighborhood come out and walk, mingle with each other, and take in the beauty that surrounds these cultural sites - and I encourage that.”